-- you may be logging in incorrectly or you may have used the wrong username and password. - you are logging on before your enrollment access begins. - you are not academically eligible to enroll for the session based on your most recent grade report decision - you have outstanding debts of \$75 or more to the University. - the registration and enrollment system is temporarily unavailable; - it is determined that you have used a computer program or script to access the registration and enrollment system; or - you try to add, exchange or transfer the same course or section, more than 100 times in a 24-hour period.
+- you may be logging in incorrectly or you may have used the wrong username and password. - you are logging on before your enrolment access begins. - you are not academically eligible to enrol for the session based on your most recent grade report decision. - you have outstanding debts of \$75 or more to the University. - the registration and enrolment system is temporarily unavailable; - it is determined that you have used a computer program or script to access the registration and enrolment system; or - you try to add, exchange or transfer the same course or section, more than 100 times in a 24-hour period.

-To resolve any questions, please contact the Registrar's Office at 416-872-YORK (9675).
+To resolve any questions, please contact Registrar's Office at 416-872-YORK (9675).
 You can recover a forgotten Passport York username or password online, or contact the Computing Commons Counter.
 Their contact information is: Computing Commons, William Small Centre; e-mail: accounts@yorku.ca or telephone: 416-736-5800.

-Proceed to enroll (add, drop, transfer or exchange courses):
+Proceed to enrol (add, drop, transfer or exchange courses):

-You can now proceed to enroll.
-There are four enrollment procedures you can attempt: Add a Course, Drop a Course, Transfer a Lab, Tutorial or Section or Exchange a Course.
+You can now proceed to enrol.
+There are four enrolment procedures you can do: Add a Course Drop a Course Transfer a Lab, Tutorial or Section Exchange a Course You can enrol in a course.
+Follow the steps:

-To enroll in a course:

-- 1. Click Add a course. - 2.
+- 1. Click add a course. - 2.
 Type the catalogue number in the add course field. - 3.
 Click the add course button. - 4.
-The catalogue number, course and title will be displayed for confirmation. - 5.
+The catalogue number, course and title will be displayed. - 5.
 If this is the course you want to add, click yes.